 Ryan’s new business and the addition of votive candles enabled Weaver Street Market to source more of our candles from a local producer.
 “I love that aspect of it,” Ryan said, “that my products are going to people in my community, which is great.”

 “[I’m] definitely excited to be in WSM, excited for what you guys stand for, and your focus on the local and the natural, and all the things Confidante and my candles are about, so I feel like it’s a good fit.”
 Ryan’s company also has a philanthropic side, with one dollar from the sale of each canister candle, and a percentage of votive sales, going to the LIVESTRONG Foundation , empowering people fighting cancer.
-Read more about Confidante on their website or Facebook page.
+Read more about Confidante on their website (new site coming soon) or Facebook page.
 Watch Ryan make candles in a Youtube video of our visit to Confidante .